BlockchainIsEasy/BlockchainIsEasy/_posts/2021-10-2-decentralised-exchange-part-1.md

 To understand how decentralized exchanges work, we have to know how regular a.k.a centralized exchanges work.
 That is what we shall discuss in this article.

-When I was ten years old, I watched the news at 9 am every day with my dad.
+When I was ten years old, I used to watch the news at 9 am every day with my dad.
 At the end of the news, the reporter would quickly give the <u>Stock Market summary</u> for the day - “National Stock Exchange’s benchmark index Nifty 50 rose by X points,” and I would not understand a single word in the sentence.

 Growing up, I understood that finance literature tends to make everything sound complicated - the stock exchange is a place that connects buyers with sellers.
 A guy comes to the exchanges and says, <u>‘I want to buy an apple for Rs.
 10,’</u> and another guy comes to the exchange and says, <u>‘I want to sell an apple for Rs.
 10,’</u> and the exchange connects those two people.
 The same thing happens to stocks, but the exchanges are a bit more sophisticated - they maintain something called <u>‘The Order Book.’</u> In the order book, the exchange keeps a list of <u>‘orders.’</u> Alice will come to the stock exchange and place an order “I want to buy Stocks of Company X, and I am willing to buy the stock as long as the price is below $10”.
 This order is recorded in the Order Book.
 Now, after some time, if Bob comes to the exchange and places an order, “I want to sell the stock of Company X for $9.5”.
 Now the exchange will <u>‘match’</u> the orders of Alice and Bob, take money from Alice, give it to Bob and take stocks from Bob and give it to Alice.